 The Doral Trolley… for all the right reasons.Doral Trolley System (DTS) official slogan

-At inception of the pilot program, DTS ran one trolley bus from Monday to Saturday.
-The first gas-engine trolley was placed into operations on February 1, 2008.
+At inception of the pilot program, DTS ran one trolley bus Monday through Saturday.
+The first gas-engine trolley began operation on February 1, 2008.
 The fixed routes operated weekdays with headways of approximately 40 minutes.
-Weekday’s lunch route had headways of approximately 20 minutes and Saturday’s route had headways of approximately 70 minutes.
+The weekday lunch route had headways of approximately 20 minutes and Saturday’s route had headways of approximately 70 minutes.
 Route planning focused on serving major traffic routes since congestion could significantly lower or adversely affect the level of service.
 This sort of planning helps attract people who may consider using public transit as a mode of transportation.
-Transit service plays an important role in the economy and in the lives of our citizens.
+Transit service plays an important role in the economy and in the lives of Doral citizens.
 DTS is a system that needs to operate efficiently so that it can provide the best possible service to users.

-The Trolley Tracker provides visual and real-time specific location of the trolleys.
-The Interactive Response System provides the location audibly of the next trolley to a specific stop.
+The Trolley Tracker provides visual and real-time specific locations for the trolleys.
+The Interactive Response System audibly provides the location of the next trolley to a specific stop.
 Unlike traditional schedules, these systems let the rider know where the trolley is located in real-time and how long it will take to get to a specific stop.
-The Trolley Tracker is available via the internet on the DTS website: www.cityofdoral.com/trolley or through the City of Doral’s “Doral e-Gov” smartphone app.
-Additionally, DTS offers its riders an Interactive Voice Response (IVR) service that provides riders with an estimated trolley arrival time.
+The Trolley Tracker is available on the DTS website or through the City of Doral’s “Doral e-Gov” smartphone app.
+Additionally, DTS offers its riders an interactive voice response service that provides riders with an estimated trolley arrival time.
 Riders may dial 305-593-6710 and enter the trolley stop number located on the Doral Trolley stop sign.

-The City began this initiative in 2007 by leasing a trolley for $4,916.67 per month.
-It seated 24 passengers and had room for 10+ standing.
-It was wheelchair accessible with room for 2.
-Next the City utilized the competitively bid Downtown Fort Lauderdale Transportation Management Agency (TMA) contract to procure the Operation & Maintenance Services.
-A few months later, the City initiated a two-year pilot local circulator program that provided free trolley service for residents and visitors.
+The city began this initiative in 2007 by leasing a trolley for $4,916.67 per month.
+It seated 24 passengers and had room for 10 or more standing passengers.
+It was wheelchair accessible with room for two wheelchairs.
+Next, the city utilized the competitively bid Downtown Fort Lauderdale Transportation Management Agency (TMA) contract to procure the operation and maintenance services.
+A few months later, the city initiated a two-year pilot local circulator program that provided free trolley service for residents and visitors.
 In June 2008, GeoSoft USA donated and installed a GPS tracking device for real-time information.
-Due to the success of the program, the City has been expanding and improving trolley service ever since, including adopting the 2010 Doral Transportation Master Plan and acquiring more trolleys for added routes.
+Following the success of this program, the city has been expanding and improving trolley service, including adopting the 2010 Doral Transportation Master Plan and acquiring more trolleys for added routes.

 The Doral Trolley does not generate any revenue since it is a free service.
-Since its inception, the City has continuously sought funding sources to aide in the capital cost and the operating and maintenance cost, which is outsourced to a private contractor.
+Since its inception, the city has continuously sought funding sources to aide in the capital cost and the costs for operation and maintenance, which are outsourced to a private contractor.
 During the initial phase, the pilot program was locally funded.
-In Fiscal year 2013/2014, the operation and maintenance for the City’s eight-trolley fleet cost the City approximately $950K.
-In 2013/2014, the trolley was partially locally funded from the City’s Transportation Fund, which receives an annual share of the People’s Transportation Plan sales tax.
+In fiscal year 2013/2014, the operation and maintenance for the city’s eight-trolley fleet cost the city approximately $950,000.
+In 2013/2014, the trolley was partially funded from the city’s Transportation Fund, which receives an annual share of the People’s Transportation Plan sales tax.
 The cost per rider was $2.62 and ridership increased by 16% compared to previous years, which resulted in a reduction of 6% in the cost per rider.